Skip to content

 Basic scorers — keyword + regex + ML classifier

 Run locally, no LLM call.
 Sub-millisecond per dimension.
-Bias check is a learned classifier; toxicity uses Perspective API patterns; PII leakage is regex + Aadhaar/PAN/UPI validators; reliability checks are structural (JSON-valid, regex-match, length-check).
+Bias check is a regex/keyword stereotype-pattern heuristic (a learned LLM-judge is available in deep mode); toxicity uses Perspective API patterns; PII leakage is regex + Aadhaar/PAN/UPI validators; reliability checks are structural (JSON-valid, regex-match, length-check).
 Cost in tokens: zero.
 Cost in dollars: zero beyond your own compute.

 Right for: CI-time gating, dataset-versioning checks, batch evals across millions of rows, anywhere you’d accept some false negatives in exchange for throughput.